7 Christmas Promises in Matthew 1:23

 “Behold, a virgin shall be with child, and shall bring forth a son, and they shall call His name Emmanuel, which being interpreted is, God with us” (Matthew 1:23).
 This was an announcement by the angel of the first Christmas.
-There are a few pertinent things that can be drawn from this verse that are extremely relevant to us and the church today.
+There are several promises that can be drawn from this verse that are extremely relevant to us and the church today.

+- Born of a virgin.
 His conception was not just by a young women as some have interpreted Isaiah 7:14 to mean.
 Mary was a young women who had never known a man intimately – A Virgin.
 This is fundamental to our faith as Christians, to the Christmas message and to the gospel itself.
 It is something we must get people’s attention with and proclaim loudly.
-Jesus’ coming was of a virgin birth – The Miraculous Conception!
+Jesus’ coming was of a virgin birth – the miraculous conception!

 “For there is one God, and one mediator between God and men, the man Christ Jesus” (1 Timothy 2:5).
 “For Christ also hath once suffered for sins, the just for the unjust, that he might bring us to God, being put to death in the flesh, but quickened by the Spirit” (1 Peter 3:18).
 “All things are of God, who hath reconciled us to Himself by Jesus Christ, and hath given to us the ministry of reconciliation” (2 Corinthians 5:18).

 It’s incumbent upon us to bring this message of reconciliation to mankind.
 God has “given to us the ministry of reconciliation.
 God was in Christ, reconciling the world unto himself, not imputing their trespasses unto them; and hath committed unto us the word of reconciliation.
 Now then we are ambassadors for Christ, as though God did beseech you by us: we pray you in Christ’s stead, be ye reconciled to God” (2 Corinthians 5:18-20).